-I am delighted to present this convocation notice of the 82nd Ordinary General Meeting of Shareholders of HOYA CORPORATION to be convened on Wednesday, June 24.
-In view of the spread of COVID-19, I ask that shareholders consider exercising their voting rights beforehand based on circumstances existing near the date of the meeting in the interest of preventing infection.
+I am delighted to present this convocation notice of the 83rd Ordinary General Meeting of Shareholders of HOYA CORPORATION to be convened on Tuesday, June 29.
+However, given the continuing concerns about the spread of COVID-19, I ask that you consider exercising your voting rights beforehand and refrain from attending the General Meeting of Shareholders in person.

-The HOYA Group operates the Life Care business and the Information Technology business based on the concept of "Business Portfolio Management."

-With continued aging across the globe and improved opportunities to access health care accompanying economic growth in emerging countries, we are focusing management resources on the Life Care business, where market growth is expected, and working for organic growth in existing businesses.
-At the same time, we are also striving to acquire new technologies and customers through M&A. In the current fiscal year, we were able to achieve solid growth.

-In the Information Technology business, we saw firm growth due to the expansion of market share for glass disk substrates for data center HDDs, on top of timely responses to R&D demand for mask blanks for EUV (Extreme Ultraviolet) lithography, which is the advanced semiconductor miniaturization technology.

-Going forward, we plan to pursue continued growth by expanding our share in the Life Care business and responding to demand in growth areas in the Information Technology business.
+In the current fiscal year, although the performance of the Life Care business was recovering, sales declined due to the impact of temporary closures of our customers' eyeglass stores, restrictions on outings and other factors as the governments in various countries imposed restrictions on economic activities to control the spread of COVID-19.
+Regarding the performance of the Information Technology business, despite the impact of COVID-19, the business achieved an increase in sales due to strong sales of mask blanks for EUV (Extreme Ultraviolet) lithography, which is semiconductor miniaturization technology, glass disk substrates for data center HDDs and other products.

-As for cash, allocation will prioritize growth investments such as M&A and capital expenditures, and excess cash will be used for returns to shareholders through dividends and share repurchases with due consideration for our future performance, capital demands, and capital structure.

-In the current fiscal year, in addition to expanding production capacity for the eyeglass lenses business in the Life Care business, in the Information Technology business, we made large-scale investments in capacity for semiconductor and HDD-related products, which are forecast to see high growth.
-In terms of returns to shareholders, in addition to paying the dividend of 90 yen per share, we purchased 47 billion yen of the Company's own shares.

-Going forward, we will pursue capital efficiency in our management by proactively making investments for growth and delivering returns to shareholders while prudently considering the business environment.
+As for cash, allocation will prioritize growth investments such as M&A and capital expenditures, and there is no change in our basic policy of using excess cash for returns to shareholders through dividends and share repurchases with due consideration for our future performance, capital demands, and capital structure.
+In the current fiscal year, we made investments in the Information Technology business for the growth of semiconductor- and HDD-related products, which are continuing their high growth.
+For returns to shareholders, while maintaining a dividend of 90 yen per share, which is the same as in the preceding consolidated fiscal year, we purchased 80 billion yen of the Company's own shares.
+Going forward, we will pursue capital efficiency in our management by proactively making investments for growth and delivering returns to shareholders while considering the business environment.

-Currently, economic activity has stagnated considerably due to the restrictions on human movement due to the global spread of COVID-19, and the outlook is mired by an unprecedented level of uncertainty.

-Amid this time, we believe that continuing to provide services to customers while ensuring the safety and health of our employees will contribute to enhancing corporate value.
+Although vaccinations have started in various countries, COVID-19 continues even now to have an impact on economic activities around the world, including in Japan.
+The impact of COVID-19 has changed people's behavioral patterns, creating a world where the future cannot be predicted based on an extension of the past.
+Under these circumstances, we believe that ensuring the safety and health of our employees and responding quickly to customer requests will contribute to enhancing corporate value.
 We sincerely ask for your continued support.

+Hiroshi Suzuki Director, Representative Executive Officer President & CEO